cyphercrescent/sepalsolver-doc/docs/source/Math.rst

 ReadMatrix
 ==========
    Description:
-       Reads a two-dimensional integer matrix from a file.
+       Reads a two-dimensional elements in matrix from a file.
        This method loads space-separated integers from each line of the specified file and constructs a matrix representation.

        .. code-block:: CSharp